+If binding indication is not provided by the NF service producer to the NF service consumer, the NF service consumer should assume that the producer resource is bound to the endpoint address provided by the NF service producer.

 Table 6.3.1.0-1 defines the selection and reselection behaviour of NF services consumers and SCPs depending on the binding indication provided by an NF service producer.
-The detailed procedures refer to clause 4.17.11 of TS 23.502 [3]
+If binding indication is not provided by the NF service producer, the NF service consumer behaves as if the NF service producer resource was bound to a NF service instance.
+The detailed procedures refer to clause 4.17.11 and 4.17.12 of TS 23.502 [3].